mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.23 =
+* Fixed problem where CSS declarations were emitted as plain text when they shouldn't be.

 = Version 0.22 =
 * Fixed bug with checkboxes not working because jQuery wasn't loaded.